A Brief History of Pattern

 In this digital age, we will need, if not crave, ever more tactile stimulation offline to stay sane!
 Thankfully, with the new SS19 wallpapers, which are big on texture, there is a huge opportunity for the home.

 In fact, according to famed American family therapist Virgina Satir, we need four hugs a day for survival, eight for maintenance and 12 for growth (read more here in the Telegraph).
 Does this surprise you?
 Not me, although it’s stark to see it written in such bald terms.

-The point is, we are acutely physical sensory beings, and as such we have a primal need to be touched, and to touch — consider how very young babies intuitively seek reassurance by reaching out to be held.
-And in a 1950s scientific experiment, even baby monkeys were shown to prefer the comfort of a cuddly faux-surrogate mother over a wire-framed model that held a bottle of milk, opting for a hug over sustenance.
+The point is, as acutely physical sensory beings we have a primal need to be touched, and to touch.
+Consider how even very young babies intuitively seek reassurance by reaching out to be held.
+And in a 1950s scientific experiment, even baby monkeys were shown to prefer the comfort of a cuddly faux-surrogate mother over a wire-framed model that held a bottle of milk.
+They repeatedly opted for a hug over sustenance.

 See my SS19 Fabric preview here.

 PS Thank you for reading this, and if you’d like to know when I next post something, you can subscribe here.